sam-ludlow/mame-ao/README.md

 You can check the hash store is in good order using the following commands:

 - `.valid rom` - Validate the ROM Hash Store, each file will be SHA1 hashed and compared to the filename.
-- `.valid disk` - Validate the DISK Hash Store, each file will have the SHA1 checked with chdman.exe and compared to the filename.
-- `.valid diskv` - Validate the DISK Hash Store, each file will have the SHA1 verified with chdman.exe and compared to the filename.
+- `.valid disk` - Validate the DISK Hash Store, each file will have the SHA1 verified with chdman.exe and compared to the filename.
 WARNING: This can take a while, each CHD will have its SHA1 calculated to verify it is correct.

 If any issues are found a report will be produced, if all good then no report.
 Problem files in the report should be manually deleted.